 “And We have enjoined on man (to be dutiful and good) to his parents.
 His mother bore him in weakness and hardship upon weakness and hardship, and his weaning is in two years give thanks to Me and to your parents, unto Me is the final destination.”
 (Quran 31:14)

-Yes, it will affect his personality.
-He will have good manners and morals.
+Yes, it will affect your personality.
+You will have good manners and morals.

 The Prophet (PBUH) said ‘ I have been sent to perfect your character’.

 Islam emphasizes good character and morals as being a part of religion.
 Therefore, Isn’t it true that being kind to parents means good character?

 My eldest, appeared very much affected by our talk.
 The little toddler was very little but she understood it means to be ‘helpful’.
 Toddlers and preschoolers feel empowered to be helpful so this was really impactful on her.